 Not all jobs are location independent of course, and so it’s not possible for everybody to take a workation.
 If you’re a plumber or a police officer or a factory operative, you can’t exactly do your work from hundreds of miles away.

 But if your job can be done entirely from a home office, then why not from a sandy beach, a trendy city coffee shop or a comfy hotel suite?
-Especially if it’s only for a few days, which can give you the perfect headspace to focus on a big project.

 When taking a workation, it doesn’t eat into your annual leave for vacations and holidays, because you are doing your job while on the trip.
 This means you can still take your regular time off work throughout the year to travel, wind down, or however you want to use it.